EduVQA/EduVQA/README.md

 ---
 ## 🔹 Cross-dataset Training Analysis

-Models are trained on different datasets and evaluated on unseen benchmarks without fine-tuning.
+All models are trained using the EduVQA framework on different training datasets and evaluated on unseen benchmarks without fine-tuning.

 ---